dev-darrell/dev-darrell/README.md

 ### Hi there 👋🏽👋🏽

-I'm Adebowale Medeyinlo, a certified junior Android developer.
+I'm Adebowale Medeyinlo, a certified Android developer.
+I work as a freelancer helping schools and training institutes build apps to improve their processes.

-I'm currently learning more about _Algorithms & Data structures_, _Custom Views_ and _Dependency Injection._
+Right now, I'm taking a deep dive _Algorithms & Data structures_, _Custom Views_ and _Dependency Injection._
-Also, with Jetpack Compose in beta now, it's among the things on top of my list of what to learn.
+Jetpack Compose is also one of the top things on my list of what to learn.

-I'll be glad to collaborate on cool projects where I can use my skills and improve on new ones!
+I'll be glad to work on cool projects with you.

-You can reach out to me on [Twitter](https://twitter.com/adnahcodes)
+Reach out to me on [LinkedIn](https://LinkedIn.com/in/adnah-medeyinlo) and let's connect!

 Thanks for checking out my profile!!

 <p align="left">
   <b>Visitor count</b><br>